About Villanova University Recycling

 In 1990, the Commonwealth of Pennsylvania passed the law PA Act 101, which mandated that institutions like the University must recycle.
 Initially, the program recycled white office paper, corrugated cardboard and aluminum cans.
-In the past 23 years many initiatives have helped to establish and grow the recycling program.
+In the past 30 years, many initiatives have helped to expand recycling programs.

 In 1995, Villanova recognized that successful expansion of the recycling program would require guided vision and branding to promote itself the campus community.
 In support of this initiative, a full time Recycling Coordinator was hired and a recycling logo was created.

 As community awareness about recycling has grown over the years, so has the program’s momentum.
 Each new product that was added to the recycling stream served as a milestone for the program’s evolution.
 Villanova now recycles glass, plastics, mixed paper, yard waste, food waste, electronic waste, construction waste and automotive waste.
-Mixed paper has become the most important product as it makes up more than 50 percent of all recycled materials.
+We are continuously evaluating our recycling program and looking for ways to expand upon the list of recyclable items, however, recycling is never as good as reducing waste in general.
+Always refuse, reduce, or reuse before even thinking about recycling.

 As Villanova University Recycling looks ahead to the future and establishes new goals, we will always recognize our humble beginnings, learning from the successes of the past two decades and harnessing the positive energy that burns throughout the Villanova community which were initiated by that first small spark of change.